 To be super honest, this is a lot like Uber.
 It is just for packages and pets instead of passengers.

-The basic idea about sites like this is that the app (or website) helps to put people together.
+The basic idea about these types of sites like this is that the app (or website) helps to put people together.
 On one side are people with marketable skills or assets, and on the other are people who need to cheaply purchase or hire-out these assets.

 To me, this is all side-hustle gold (if you have what it takes to meet the requirements)… and I think that Roadie.com absolutely fits into this.